ImageMagick/Usage-Markdown/distorts/index.md

 [![\[IM Output\]](koala_ear_pull_3.png)](koala_ear_pull_3.png)

 Even just moving one point, while pinning other points (just the corners in this case) can be useful.
-For example lets just move the koala's nose (at '`28,24`') into the middle of the image.
+For example, let's just move the koala's nose (at '`28,24`') into the middle of the image.

 ~~~
 convert koala.gif -virtual-pixel Black \